 Patients suffering worse sepsis have higher risk of having atrial and ventricular arrhythmias.
 Although that existence is possible in becoming the pointer of the increase in the pre-existing illness intensity, arrhythmias is possible in independently increasing mortality of patients suffering septic.
 Actively chasing for SR and cardioverting patients may contribute to the diastolic dysfunction treatment with good effect on mortality.
 Further studies that identify SVA mechanisms and predictors intense sepsis will help to decide methods of prevention and treatment.

 Acknowledgement

-There is no conflict of interest.
+The working of this paper has no conflict of interest.